Frederic Harrison

 Frederic Harrison (18 October 1831 – 14 January 1923) was a British jurist and historian.
+A leading figure in the English Positivist movement and a disciple of Auguste Comte, he was known for his wide-ranging contributions to political philosophy, legal theory, and public discourse.
+Harrison was a prolific writer and lecturer whose works spanned history, law, religion, literature, and international affairs.
+He played a prominent role in Victorian intellectual life, contributing regularly to influential periodicals such as The Fortnightly Review, and was noted for his radical political stance in support of trade union rights, universal education, and democratic reform.

 Biography

 Born at 17 Euston Square, London, he was the son of Frederick Harrison (1799–1881), a stockbroker and his wife Jane, daughter of Alexander Brice, a Belfast granite merchant.
 He was baptised at St. Pancras Church, Euston, and spent his early childhood at the northern London suburb of Muswell Hill, to which the family moved soon after his birth.
 His father later acquired a lease on the grand Tudor manor house Sutton Place near Guildford, Surrey, in 1874, which descended to his elder son Sidney, and about which Frederic jnr. wrote the definitive history Annals of an Old Manor House: Sutton Place, Guildford, first published in 1893.
 His paternal grandfather was a Leicestershire builder.
-In 1840 the family moved again to 22 Oxford Square, Hyde Park, London, a house designed by Harrison's father.
+In 1840, the family moved again to 22 Oxford Square, Hyde Park, London, a house designed by Harrison's father.
 Along with his siblings Sidney and Lawrence, Harrison received his initial education at home before attending a day school in St John's Wood.
-In 1843 he entered King's College School, graduating as second in the school in 1849.
+In 1843, he entered King's College School, graduating as second in the school in 1849.